-Henry W. Longfellow's neighbor Richard Henry Dana, Jr., defended Burns during the trial.
-In a letter to his friend Charles Sumner dated 2 June, 1854, Longfellow wrote "To-day is decided the fate of Burns, the fugitive slave.
+In a letter to his friend Senator Charles Sumner, dated 2 June 1854, Henry Longfellow wrote "To-day is decided the fate of Burns, the fugitive slave.
 You have read it all in the papers, -the arrest, the trial, etc. Dana has done nobly; acting throughout with the greatest nerve and intrepidity."

 Manifest of Negroes, Mulattoes and persons of Colour, taken on board the Ship Alexandria

-A summons issued to Richard Lechmere of Cambridge to appear before the court and answer to charges that he unlawfully imprisoned and restrained "James a Negro man of Cambridge".
+This document is a summons issued to Richard Lechmere of Cambridge to appear before the court and answer to charges that he unlawfully imprisoned and restrained "James a Negro man of Cambridge."

-The suit was brought against Richard Lechmere by his slave, James.
+James was enslaved by Richard Lechmere, yet brough this suit against his owner.
 Francis Dana served as counsel to James in the case.
-The Inferior Court, to which this document refers, ruled in favor of Lechmere, but the case was advanced to the Superior Court.
+The Inferior Court, to which this document refers, ruled in favor of Lechmere.
+However, the case was advanced to the Superior Court.
 Before the case was resolved there, Lechmere settled with James, granting him his freedom as well as £2.

-Lechmere built a house on Brattle Street, not far from the Vassall mansion built by John Vassall in 1759, now Longfellow House-Washington's Headquarters National Historic Site.
+Lechmere built a house on Brattle Street, not far from the mansion built by John Vassall in 1759, now Longfellow House-Washington's Headquarters National Historic Site.